hotwax/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/transfer-order/warehousetostore.md

 Now, let’s look at how warehouse to store transfer orders are processed:

 Warehouse managers create transfer orders in NetSuite.
-On fulfilling transfer order items in Netsuite, corresponding item fulfillment records are generated and transfer orders are automatically assigned a `Pending Receipt` status in NetSuite.
+On fulfilling transfer order items in NetSuite, corresponding item fulfillment records are generated and transfer orders are automatically assigned a `Pending Receipt` status in NetSuite.

 Each transfer order can result in either a single item fulfillment record or multiple records, depending on the scenario: